 This cluster of more than 100 islands sits like a jewel between the North Sea and Atlantic Ocean.

 Plans to develop a massive 150 turbine wind farm in Shetland would have a detrimental impact on the perception of Shetland as unspoilt islands.
-Tourists who visit and appreciate Shetland for its natural unspoilt landscapes would be much less likely to visit.
-People who live in Shetland, and those still to come in the next 25 years would lose an important part of their cultural heritage: a landscape of sea, hill and sky blighted by 135m tall wind turbines.
+Tourists who visit and appreciate Shetland for its natural unspoilt landscapes may be much less likely to visit.
+People who live in Shetland, and those still to come in the next 25 years, would lose an important part of their cultural heritage: a landscape of sea, hill and uninterrupted hilltop skyline.

 More about Shetland.